Organ Donation Step by Step

 1. Identification of the Potential Donor by the Hospital

 Medical professionals at a hospital identify a potential candidate for donation.
-The nature of the injury leads a physician to determine the patient is brain dead or a potential donation after cardiac death (DCD) candidate.
+The nature of the injury leads a physician to determine the patient is brain dead or a potential donation after circulatory death (DCD) candidate.

 2. Evaluation of Donor Eligibility